kevhn10/gbfauto/README.md

 # gbfauto

 Used to automate Granblue Fantasy raid finder
-At the moment it uses hard coded coordinates, but I will eventually have it run in the background.
+At the moment it uses hard coded coordinates
+Working on a passive version